 Welcome to SBM e-zine!
 I am glad to have you here reading these initial lines.
-Here is the story of how I’ve begun traversing the black metal underground.
+Let me tell you a few words of how I’ve begun traversing the black metal underground.

 Support Black Metal appeared for the first time in a rainy October evening in 2013 on the well-known social network Google+.
 Nothing serious was intended back then.
 Just sharing tunes every once in a while.
 Day by day an idea of making it bigger was growing until it reached a critical point and a decision was made.
 A serious and active underground black metal promotion was the core of it.
 That’s how popped up the idea to expand more as an online archive dedicated to black metal only and everything about this musical genre or maybe way of life, philosophy..?